MaterializeInc/materialize/doc/developer/design/20230126_designs_reviews.md

 We need to capture both, and Notion doesn't give us a good way to capture discussions and specific versions.

 Materialize defaults to leading discussions in the open, unless it's not permissible.
-This ensures that we uphold a high standard, and it gives engineers outside visibility into their work.
+This ensures that we uphold a high standard, and it increases the visibility of each engineer's contributions.
 Designs in Notion do not achieve this goal.

 The most important aspect is that this process provides a benefit to the engineer and the company.